nodejs/node/deps/v8/tools/mb/docs/design_spec.md

 ### Non-goals

-* MB is not intended to replace direct invocation of GN or GYP for complicated build scenarios (aka ChromeOS), where multiple flags need to be set to user-defined paths for specific toolchains (e.g., where ChromeOS needs to specify specific board types and compilers).
+* MB is not intended to replace direct invocation of GN or GYP for complicated build scenarios (a.k.a.
+Chrome OS), where multiple flags need to be set to user-defined paths for specific toolchains (e.g., where Chrome OS needs to specify specific board types and compilers).

 * MB is not intended at this time to be something developers use frequently, or to add a lot of features to.
 We hope to be able to get rid of it once